-In March 2018, the Company entered into a lease for its new corporate headquarters (the "Lease") pursuant to which the Company will lease approximately 50,678 of rentable square feet of space, in Stoughton, Massachusetts.
-The Lease will commence when the tenant improvements in the space are substantially complete and will continue thereafter for a term of ten years.
-The Company has the right to extend the term of the Lease for two additional five-year terms, provided that written notice is provided to the Landlord no later than twelve months prior to the expiration of the current Lease term.
-The initial annual base rent is \$1,214, or \$23.95 per rentable square foot, and will increase annually by 2.5% to 3.1% over the subsequent Lease years.
-The Lease term will commence upon possession of the new space.
-The Company expects to take possession of the new space in the third quarter of 2018.
+In March 2018, the Company entered into an operating lease for its new corporate headquarters (the "Lease") pursuant to which the Company leases approximately 50,678 of rentable square feet of space, in Stoughton, Massachusetts.
+The Lease commenced in August 2018 when the Company took possession of the space after tenant improvements were substantially complete.
+After the initial four-month free rent period following possession of the space, the Lease will continue for a term of 10 years.
+The Company has the right to extend the term of the Lease for two additional five-year terms, provided that written notice is provided to the Landlord no later than 12 months prior to the expiration of the then current Lease term.
+The annual base rent is \$1,214, or \$23.95 per rentable square foot, and will increase annually by 2.5% to 3.1% over the subsequent Lease years.